OmarBitar/CS4360/README.md

 # Floor Coverage
-> A web application for managers to generate schedules with an emphasis on allocating employee skills efficiently
+> A web application for managers to create and modify work schedules.
+Includes a "View Only" mode for employees with the calendar code to view the schedule without needing user credentials.

 [Ruby on Rails](http://rubyonrails.org/) is what powers the [Floor Coverage](https://floorcoverage.herokuapp.com/) website.